dortania/OpenCore-Post-Install/universal/memory-gathering-data.md

 #### Speed

-Speed of memory in Mhz
+Speed of memory in Mhz.
+Set this to 0 if the DIMM slot should be EMPTY

 ex: `3000Mhz`